festinalente/segmentMatcher/README.md

 ## Want to add segments for a given area from Strava?

-  /*Require or import, n.b.
-You may need to add an API key, https://www.strava.com/settings/api these expire quickly, hence mine was committed, it was not done in error.*/
+Require or import, n.b.
+You may need to add an API key, https://www.strava.com/settings/api these expire quickly, hence mine was committed, it was not done in error.

     let stravaSegments = require('fetchSegments.js');

-  /*Where swpt is the southwest point, and nept is the north-east point of the area you want segments for.
-Large areas are divided up into small 0.05 degree by 0.05 areas*/ stravaSegments(swpt, nept);
+Where swpt is the southwest point, and nept is the north-east point of the area you want segments for.
+Large areas are divided up into small 0.05 degree, by 0.05 areas.

+    stravaSegments(swpt, nept);

 ## Nomenclature
 * Segment: A JSON file containing an array of x,y,z points in positive space.